bobbicodes/wtf/README.md

 It's a stupid answer engine.
 You type something in and it gives you a brief definition and a picture (for most things).
 That's it.
 Go ahead, [try it.](https://dry-retreat-70804.herokuapp.com/) It's SO much stupider than Google.

-It simply calls the Wikipedia API and returns the description and full-res image for the query.
+SPOILER: It simply calls the Wikipedia API and returns the description and full-res image for the query.

 ## The entire code: